pubnub/react-chat-components/README.md

 - [PubNub React Documentation](https://www.pubnub.com/docs/chat/react/setup) - React wrapper can
   be used for other types of applications as well

+## Features

+- Subscriptions: automatic subscriptions to current channel, optional subscriptions to other channels and channel groups
+- Messages: publishing and listening to text messages, fetching history for each channel
+- Presence: fetching currently present users and listening to new presence, publishing presence events
+- Actions: publishing and displaying message reactions (emojis) for each message
+- Signals: typing indicators displayed as text notifications or messages
+- Objects: fetching metadata about users, channels and memberships from PB Objects storage using custom hooks

 ## Benefits

 - Ease of installation and setup